Mental Health Act 1959

-The Act repealed the Lunacy and Mental Treatment Acts 1890 to 1930 and the Mental Deficiency Acts 1913 to 1938.
+The act repealed the Lunacy and Mental Treatment Acts 1890 to 1930 and the Mental Deficiency Acts 1913 to 1938.

 One of the changes introduced by the Act was the abolishment of the category of "moral imbecile".
 The category, which had been introduced in the 1913 Act, had been defined in such vague terms that it had allowed mothers of illegitimate children, especially in case of repeated births out of wedlock, to be regarded as "moral imbeciles" and thus to be placed in an institution for defectives or to be placed under guardianship.

-The 1959 version was repealed after the Mental Health Act of 1983 was approved.
+The 1959 version was repealed after the Mental Health Act 1983 was approved.